MayukhJha/Portfolio/README.md

 ### Add/Remove Sections

 1. Update the `index.html` file by adding or removing `<section>` tags as needed.
-2. Use the pre-styled sections in `main.css` or create new ones to match your design.
+2. Use the pre-styled sections in `style.css` or create new ones to match your design.

 ### Replace Images